(PTFE versus White Pigment)

 Handling, Care and Cleaning of Instrument Standard.

 The Agera TOS is an an optical coating and should be handled in much the same way as other optical surfaces.
 Although the material is very durable, care should be taken to prevent contaminants such as finger oils from contacting the material’s surface.
 If the surface appears lightly soiled, it may be air brushed with a jet of clean dry air or nitrogen.
 DO NOT use Freon.
 For heavier soil, the material can be cleaned by scrubbing with a soft brush under running water.
 Blow dry with clean air or nitrogen or allow the material to air dry.
 If the material is heavily stained, soak with either an extremely mild mix of soap and water, 5% white distilled vinegar, or hydrogen peroxide.
 Then run under water while scrubbing with a soft brush.

 Using Diagnostic Check tile to confirm suitability of Instrument White tile.

-If a user is concerned that an Agera TOS standard has been scratched or dimpled or discolored and they are not sure if the standard is still usable after cleaning then they should do the following tests.
+If the Agera TOS standard has been scratched, dimpled or discolored, or if there is concern that the standard is not usable after cleaning, then the following tests can be run: